-Note 1: The method of investment is divided into the following four categories:
+- The method of investment is divided into the following four catego - (1) Remittance from third-region companies to invest in Mainland China - (2) Through the establishment of third-region companies then investing in Mainland China - (3) Through transferring the investment to third-region existing companies then investing in Mainland China - (4) Other methods: EX: delegated investments. - Amount of investment income (loss) was recognized base on

-- (1) Remittance from third-region companies to invest in Mainland China. - (2) Through the establishment of third-region companies then investing in Mainland China. - (3) Through transferring the investment to third-region existing companies then investing in Mainland China. - (4) Other methods: EX: delegated investments. - Note 2: Amount of investment income (loss) was recognized base on: - (1) There is no investment income for the preparatory case. - (2) Investment gains and losses were based on three basic: - a.
-The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China - b.
-The financial statements audited by the auditors of the parent company. - c.
-Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company - Note 3: The transactions within the Group were eliminated in the consolidated financial statements.
+- There is no investment income for the preparatory case Investment gains and losses were based on three basic: - a.
+The financial statements audited by an international accounting f b.
+The financial statements audited by the auditors of the parent cor - c.
+Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent comp